Comparison of ancient Roman deities with ancient Thamizh

 Agriculture , grapes and wine, fertility

-arrives from the east or south, as an Asiatic foreigner, the god that comes,
+arrives from the east or south, as an Asiatic foreigner,

 Son of Zeus and Semele (Mother Earth) or Persephone